Click here to

-Committed to excellence in Character, Culture and Academic Achievement
+Commited to excellence in Character, Dine' Language and Culture, and Academic Achievement

 The History of Kaibeto Boarding School: